wmdev0808/SQL/challenge-001/04-Subqueries and Temporary Tables/README.md

 # SQL Subqueries and Temporary Tables

+- Topics

+  1. Subqueries
+  2. Table Expressions
+  3. Persistent Derived Tables

+- Both `subqueries` and `table expressions` are methods for being able to write a query that creates a table, and then write a query that interacts with this newly created table.
+Sometimes the question you are trying to answer doesn't have an answer when working directly with existing tables in database.

+- However, if we were able to create new tables from the existing tables, we know we could query these new tables to answer our question.
+This is where the queries of this lesson come to the rescue.

 ## Introduction to Subqueries

 - Allow you to answer more complex questions than you can with a single database table